flexera-public/cco_demo/README.md

 This repository contains fictional demo data, and demo policy templates, to use in the Flexera One platform.
 The purpose is to enable the demonstration of the platform's functionality without the need to unnecessarily pay for a large number of cloud assets to produce *real* optimization recommendations.

-## Accessing Demo Policy Templates
+## Deploying Demo Policy Templates

+The following steps should be followed to deploy the demo policy templates in a Flexera One demo organization:

-Switch to the `main` branch and navigate to the "templates" directory (or [click this link](https://github.com/flexera-public/cco_demo/tree/main/templates) as a shortcut).
-There you will find the current templates to use.
+1) Switch to the `main` branch and navigate to the "templates" directory (or [click this link](https://github.com/flexera-public/cco_demo/tree/main/templates) as a shortcut).
+The demo templates will be sorted by cloud provider; download all of the templates you wish to use in the demo environment along with the [Update Demo Environment](https://github.com/flexera-public/cco_demo/blob/main/templates/update_demo_environment.pt) policy template.

+2) In Flexera One, switch to the organization that you will be using these in, and navigate to Automation -> Templates.
+Once there, upload the templates you downloaded.

+3) Apply the "Update Demo Environment" policy template.
+This template will automatically apply all of the demo policy templates and will, on a weekly basis, terminate and reapply them so that they produce fresh recommendations/incidents.
+It is recommended that you apply this policy template on a weekly schedule on a Saturday.

 ## Development Flow